HitheshHG/tinBook/README.md

 # tinBook
-this is a prototype of a landing page for a project called tinder for books where you can swipe books according to your liking just like tinder and it recommends you according to your liking.
+this is a prototype of a landing page for a project called tinder for books where you can swipe books according to your liking just like tinder and it recommends you according to your Interests.

 live : https://hitheshhg.github.io/tinBook/